simarsaini17/dngAi/README.md

 ## Draft & Goal

-CHeckout the use account creation and workflow screen
+Checkout the use account creation and workflow screen

 ## Getting Started